heclak/community-a4e-c/README.md

 ### Q: Will guided weapons like AGM-12 Bullpup or AGM-62 Walleye be added?

-**No**, implementing additional guided weapons would require access to the Eagle Dynamics SDK, and the cockpit model lacks the TV monitor used for its display.
+There are some cursory plans to implement the AGM-12C Bullpup.
+The A-4E-C cockpit model lacks the TV monitor used for the Walleye display.

+### Q: Why doesn't the A-4E-C have a nosewheel steering button?
+There is insufficient evidence to suggest that the A-4E had NWS.
+According to our research the the revisions and reworks relating to the NWS were applied to only the -F models.
+If you find evidence that E's did in fact have NWS, please share it!

 ### Q: Are there any plans to simulate other variants or later models of the A-4?